For my Master’s thesis I worked on implementing a resource sharing optimisation to the Vericert High Level Synthesis compiler.

 Written in Haskell and tested using Hspec and Gitlab CI.link

-A simple verilog emulator and visualiser for first-year EEE students.
-This project was done in the context of my third-year High Level Programming module.
+A Verilog emulator and visualiser for first-year EEE students.
+This project was part of my year 3 High Level Programming module.

 A simulator and testbench written as a university project.
 Simulates almost all mips-1 instructions, and runs real MIPS-1 binaries.
 Written in C++.link